No allocation for youth's betterment in budget

 The existing posts of Drawing Masters from the existing posts have been upgraded to BPS-15.
-Besides, one third of the total posts are to be
+Besides, one third of the total posts are to be upgraded to BPS-16.

 The existing PET posts have been upgraded to BPS-15, including one-third of the total posts to BPS-16.